pematon/adminer-theme/README.md

 	function adminer_object()
 	{
-		// required to run any plugin
+		// Required to run any plugin.
 		include_once "./plugins/plugin.php";

-		// autoloader
+		// Plugins auto-loader.
 		foreach (glob("plugins/*.php") as $filename) {
 			include_once "./$filename";
 		}

+		// Specify enabled plugins here.
 		$plugins = array(
-			// specify enabled plugins here
 			new AdminerTheme(),

+			// Color variant can by specified in constructor parameter.
+			// new AdminerTheme("default-orange"),
+			// new AdminerTheme("default-blue"),
+			// new AdminerTheme("default-green"),
 		);

 		return new AdminerPlugin($plugins);
 	}

-	// include original Adminer or Adminer Editor include "./adminer.php";
+	// Include original Adminer or Adminer Editor. include "./adminer.php";
 ```

 Final file structure will be:
 ```
+- css
 - fonts
 - images
 - plugins
 	- AdminerTheme.php
 	- plugin.php
-- adminer.css
 - adminer.php
 - index.php
 ```

 ## Compatibility
-Theme is compatible with Adminer 4.1.x.
+Theme is compatible with Adminer 4.1 and newer.

 Only last versions of modern web browsers are supported.
 There is no backward compatibility with old versions (especially IE).